EOSIO/eosjs/README.md

 to get your transactions to pass.

 Note, `package.json` has a "main" pointing to `./lib`.
 The `./lib` folder is for es2015 code built in a separate step.
-If your changing and testing code, import from `./src` instead.
+If you're changing and testing code, import from `./src` instead.

 ```javascript